turingschool-examples/turdle-api/README.md

-# whats-cookin-api
+# turdle-api

-This repo was created to be used with the whats cookin project.
+This repo was created to be used with the Refactor Tractor - Turdle project.

 ## Set Up